Dnotcashier/bmgowebbot/README.md

 How to get bot running:
-if it has no envs, just add password and username. needs to match or else the code wont work.
+if it has no envs, just add password and username. needs to match or else the code wont work. you can remove the funny imports since basically useless.

+# THIS IS VERY WIP
+i'm gonna give up soon :|